Fixed Business Install Guide

 After a few hours of connection, the Starlink app has had time to collect more data.

-1. Starlink Stats: From the Starlink app in the “Statistics” section, or by typing 'dishy.starlink.com' into any web browser, you can check statistics like speed, uptime, latency, outages, and alerts while connected to the Starlink router.
+1. Starlink Stats: From the Starlink app in the “Statistics” section, you can check statistics like speed, uptime, latency, outages, and alerts while connected to the Starlink router.

 1. Obstructions: Check to see where you may have obstructions causing intermittent service.